Approaching the thermodynamic limit of a bounded one-component plasma: Application to LAMMPS

 \subsection{Simulation procedure}

 A common way to calculate properties of an OCP system is to use the Ewald potential, which is typically split into two parts: $\text{erfc}(\alpha r)/r$, dominant at short and medium distances within the simulation cell, and $\text{erf}(\alpha r)/r$, a smooth, long-range function treated in reciprocal space.
 Here, $\alpha$ is the Ewald damping (splitting) parameter, chosen such that the real-space contribution at the cutoff length $r_c$ satisfies the condition $\text{erfc}(\alpha r_c)/r_c \lesssim \varepsilon_0$, where $\varepsilon_0$ is the target relative error for forces.
 Interactions within $r_c$ are calculated directly in real space, while interactions beyond $r_c$ are included via the reciprocal-space sum over periodic images.
-It is assumed that thermodynamic properties of the system are effectively independent of the precise cutoff, as long as $\alpha$ and $r_c$ are chosen to meet the desired accuracy $\varepsilon_0$.
+It is assumed that thermodynamic properties of the system are essentially independent of the precise cutoff, as long as $\alpha$ and $r_c$ are chosen to meet the desired accuracy $\varepsilon_0$.

-To examine the effect of the cutoff length on derived thermodynamic quantities arising from specific computational algorithms, we performed a series of MD simulations using the stable release of LAMMPS (29 August 2024) \cite{Thompson_2022}, compiled with the ScaFaCoS library v1.0.4 \cite{scafacos_web}.
+To examine the effect of the cutoff length on derived thermodynamic quantities arising from specific computational algorithms, we performed a series of MD simulations using the stable release of LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator, 29 August 2024) \cite{Thompson_2022} compiled with the ScaFaCoS library v1.0.4 \cite{scafacos_web}.

 The total number of particles $N$ was fixed within each simulation, but varied between different simulations and the exact values will be specified later.
 Periodic boundary conditions were applied in all three directions of a cubic cell with the edge length $L=(4\pi N/3)^{1/3}$.
 The integration time step was chosen to be dependent on the Coulomb coupling parameter $\Gamma$ as $\tau = 10^{-3}(0.2\Gamma+2)$.